Jacqueline Jonklaas, MD, PhD, Program Director

 Angie Wilkins, BA, Program Manager

 Angie serves as the Program Manager for the CRU.
 Her responsibilities include reconciling CSRs, managing and ordering supplies, contacting and paying vendors, preparing cost center transfers, and billing for CRU services by creating invoices and preparing expense reports.
 She also serves as the Human Resources Contact for the Unit, processing all Human Resource requests through GMS, including employee costing allocations.
 Angie graduated from Prince George’s Community College with a degree in Accounting.
 She transferred to University of Maryland University College and obtained her bachelor’s degree in Accounting by the summer of 2016.
 In her free time, Angie enjoys baking and spending time with her family.

 Terry Jeffs, RN, Acting Nurse Manager

-Terry serves as the Charge Nurse on the CRU in addition to her role as a Clinical Research Nurse.
+Terry serves as the acting Nurse Manager on the CRU in addition to her role as a Clinical Research Nurse.
 She is a professional member of International Association of Clinical Research Nurses, Oncology Nurse Society and Sigma Theta Tau.
 Her certifications include: Dexa Scan, Metabolic Cart and ACLS.
 Before joining the CRU in 2003, Terry worked on a specialty surgical unit at Georgetown University Hospital where she cared for adults including liver and kidney transplant patients from the then newly launched Transplant program as well as neurology, urology, orthopedic, ophthalmology and reconstructive plastic surgery patients.
 In 1998, she graduated from George Mason University with a BSN.
 Since 1984, Terry and her husband are co-owners of a successful small business.
 Together they enjoy adventure traveling with their four grown children and grandson.
 Her hobbies include gardening, yoga, and art.
 She is proficient in German.

 Marjorie Lieberman, RN, Clinical Research Nurse